Using Open Strings to Create

 SO HERE'S THE DEAL!

-The retail price is $149: Anyone can purchase - if you want to pay full price with no other strings attached, just click on the button below:
+The retail price is $149: Anyone can purchase - if you want to pay full price without signing up and with no other strings attached, just click on the button below:

 If you are a Master Guitar School Site Member you can use your Members-Only Discount and purchase for $69!